kawu/earley-facile/README.md

 The lexicon part, which relates concrete words with the corresponding POS tags, can be defined for convenience, even though the actuall words do not play any role in the underlying parsing algorithm.
-The set of terminals consists of the POS tags used in the grammar rules.

-You can find the grammar given above and other examples in the `grammar` directory of this repository.
+You can find the grammar given above and other grammar examples in the `grammar` directory of this repository.

 ### Example